Upgrading from MySQL 5.7 to 8.0 with rollback

 Not the latest minor version8.0.28Consider using

-8.0.29The INSTANT DROP COLUMN feature was added in and the default behavior of ALTER TABLE has changed significantly.
-As a result, many bug reports have been reported around this feature.
+8.0.29The INSTANT DROP COLUMN feature was added in , which significantly changed the default behavior of ALTER TABLE.
+As a result, many bug reports have been filed around this feature.

 Currently, 8.0.29 is no longer available, and the official recommendation is to use 8.0.30 or later, but not all bugs have been fixed.